Children’s Dentistry

 Why Primary (Baby) Teeth Are So Important

-- Helping your child learn how to speak
+- Help your child learn to speak clearly

 What to do When Your Child has a Dental Emergency?

-- Visit the dentist every 6 months to make sure your child's teeth are healthy and strong.
+- Visiting the dentist every 6 months to ensure healthy, strong teeth

 Preventing Tooth Decay and Cavities for Children

-- Use toothpaste fortified with fluoride when your child is able to spit after brushing.
+- Use fluoride toothpaste once your child can spit

-- Lead by example and be sure your child sees you brushing and flossing your own teeth every day.
+- Lead by example—let your child see you brushing and flossing too

 When they're ready, we'll provide your child with cleanings to remove the excess plaque buildup that contributes to tooth decay and cavities.
 As they grow, we'll also take x-rays to monitor their development.
 Our dentists may also recommend treatment with fluoride to help build and strengthen your little one's developing teeth.